 The Alan Morrison Supreme Court Assistance Project offers pro bono legal assistance at the petition stage, helping both to oppose petitions for certiorari to protect public interest victories in lower courts and to file petitions for certiorari asking the Supreme Court for review of important legal questions.
 We also frequently provide assistance in public interest cases at the merits stage, helping to draft briefs and conducting moot courts.

-To receive an update about pending cert. petitions of public interest before each conference, join the Supreme Court Watch List.
+To receive an update about pending cert. petitions of public interest before each conference, join the Supreme Court Assistance Project email list.

 About Our Project